mongodb-university/kafka-edu/docs-examples/unsupported/README.md

 # Unsupported Connector Version

-Version MONGODB_KAFKA_CONNECTOR_VERSION of the MongoDB Kafka Connector is not supported in tutorials.
+Version MONGODB_KAFKA_CONNECTOR_VERSION of the MongoDB Kafka Connector is not supported in the quick start or tutorials.